Scrap Lab Formula to Create a Stunning Scrappy Quilt

 https://www.si.edu/object/1846-merinda-shedd-wrights-nine-patch-album-quilt:nmah_556484

-Step 2: Choose a main color – one that will make up more than 50% of the design.
+Step 2: Choose a main color.
+One that will make up more than 50% of the design.
 Even a scrappy quilt has a dominant color, sometimes in the background, other times throughout the blocks.

 YOU DO NOT NEED EXPENSIVE OR FANCY FABRIC TO MAKE A BEAUTIFUL QUILT